Fitness programming and management

 Fun Fact: Dr. Ball went to MU for undergrad and was the 1994 Captain of the MU Baseball Team.

-Steve Ball, PhD
+Steve Ball, PhD, CSCS

 State Specialist & Extension Professor